 In their commentaries on the term, cited above, Frey and Leon believed that the designation of priestess did not imply that women participated in religious functions, but there is no evidence to suggest that they did not.
 In Exodus 15:20-21, Miriam leads women in cultic dancing and singing, inspiring devotion to the Lord; certainly these can be considered to be ritual acts led and performed by women.

 "Priestess" is not a totally improbable designation, judging from the titles held by women in other Jewish congregations of the Roman Empire.
 An early mention of a priestess, Marin, was inscribed on a Jewish tombstone dating from 28 B.C.E (CIJ.
 2.1514; SEG 1.574).
 It was recorded in a Jewish cemetery in Tell el-Yahudiyeh (ancient Leontopolis in Lower or Northern Egypt), where a Jewish temple had been established about 160 B.C.E.(The temple at Leontopolis was founded by Onias IV, who was a candidate for the high priesthood in the Jerusalem Temple: B. Brooten, Women Leaders in the Ancient Synagogue, pp. 135-138, note 7.
 The temple was destroyed in 73 CE by Romans acting on orders from the Emperor Vespasian; see M. Grant, The Roman World, pp. 30, 59, 204) In the Hebrew Bible (Exodus 38:8), there were "serving women who assembled at the door of the tabernacle of meeting."
 Aside from contributing their bronze mirrors to be turned into a laver, however, the nature of the service of these women is unknown.

 Three inscriptions found in Venosa, dedicated to Beronike, Mannine, and Faustina, indicate that they were presbyteres (CIJ 1.581; JIWE 1.59, pp. 79-81 (Beronike); CIJ 1.590; JIWE 1.62, pp. 82-84 (Mannine); CIJ 1.597; JIWE 1.71, pp. 94-95 (Faustina)).
 Because Mannine's inscription indicates that she was 38 years old at the time of her death, it would tend to discount the theory that the term "elder" when applied to a woman meant always that the woman was very old.

-Women probably did have an official role in the early Church, since in Rom.
-16.1. there is mention of a certain Phoebe, who was a "servant of the church” (a deaconess?).
+Women probably did have an official role in the early Church, since in Romans 16.1. there is mention of a certain Phoebe, who was a "servant of the church” (a deaconess?).
 We have seen that Priscilla, with her husband Aquila, who were close to St. Paul, were among the most important workers for the early Church.